 KPIs for Social Media Managers

-How do you measure the success of your social media campaign in a landscape populated by dozens of platforms and sites, each with their own set of analytics KPIs.
+How do you measure the success of your social media campaign in a landscape populated by dozens of platforms and sites, each with its own set of analytics KPIs?
 As a social media manager, you need to define the metrics and KPIs that show how your team's efforts are resulting in more leads, increased web traffic, and higher ROI.
 Learn more about Social Media KPIs.

 Compare conversion rates from various Social Media platforms during the time period of your choice.